Baseball Hall gets no new members; Schilling 16 votes shy

 Some players missed out over old-fashioned baseball disagreements, too.
 Slick-fielding third baseman Scott Rolen moved from 35.3% to 52.9% and hard-throwing closer Billy Wagner from 31.7% to 46.4%.

-It’s the 19th time the BBWAA has failed to elect a Hall member and just the third time since 1971.
-With the Hall of Fame’s Era Committees postponing their scheduled elections until next offseason because of the pandemic, there won’t be a 2021 Hall class.
+It’s the ninth time the BBWAA didn’t elect anyone and just the third time since 1971.
+With the Hall of Fame’s Era Committees postponing their scheduled elections until next offseason because of the pandemic, there won’t be a new Hall class for the first time since 1960.

 Cooperstown won’t be without celebration next summer, though.
 After the 2020 ceremony in the upstate New York village was canceled due to the pandemic, Yankees great Derek Jeter and five-tool star Larry Walker will take center stage on July 25, a year later than planned.
 They’ll be honored alongside catcher Ted Simmons and late players’ association chief Marvin Miller.